 It’s essential to focus on Vietnam’s culture when you’re hiring employees.
 Vietnamese people often participate in small talk, share personal information about their families and hobbies, and ask about their conversation partner’s background.
 Participating in these tasks are seen as relationship building and can make a difference in someone choosing your company over another.

-The concept of “face” is important in Vietnam, and you should make sure you don’t damage anyone’s face.
+The concept of “face” is important in Vietnam, and you should make sure you don’t damage anyone’s image, dignity, honor, or status.
 The Vietnamese often don’t say no, so you should always follow up to make sure you understand the entire negotiation process.

 One Vietnam employment compliance law is that you must have a written employment contract for every employee you hire.
 This contract should spell out compensation, benefits, and termination requirements in the local language.
 You should also include the salary and any other compensation amounts in Vietnam dong instead of a foreign currency.